samkennerly/chengdu/README.md

 - Create a file named `requirements.txt`.
 - Copy everything from [requirements.txt] into that file.
 - In the far-left sidebar, find the Python logo and click it.
-(It looks like the Python logo two cartoon snakes.)
+(It looks like two cartoon snakes.)
 This should open the `Python Environments` view.

 **Caution:** My VSCode had no `Python Environments` view.